sogeuni/sogeuni.github.io/content/abs/commands/communications-commands.md

 ---

-Certain of the following commands find use in network data transfer and analysis, as well as in [[../apendix/writing-scripts#^CSPAMMERS|chasing spammers]].
+Certain of the following commands find use in network data transfer and analysis, as well as in [[writing-scripts#^CSPAMMERS|chasing spammers]].

 **Information and Statistics**